 DifferentiatedPerson to reconcile only against GND entries of that type:

-Optionally, we could reconcile against a type that is not suggested by selecting “Reconcile against type” and specifying the type, e.g.
+Optionally, we could reconcile against a non-default type by typing into the “Reconcile against type” field and selecting one of the suggested types, e.g.

-After reconciliation, we can inspect not automatically matched candidates by clicking their name:
+After reconciliation, we can inspect candidates that have not been automatically matched by clicking or hovering over (depending on your OpenRefine version) their name:

 This brings up a preview, with the option to match them: